nvdweem/PCPanel/linux.md

 # Linux installation

 Note: The software is not actively being developed for Linux, but attempts are being made to stay/become more Linux compatible.
 If there are any issues please report them via an issue.

+Due to there being a lot of Linux distributions there are bound to be features that won't work.
+There are also some features that are not possible (anymore) on Linux like the focus volume on Wayland.

 ## Preparation